Dog Licensing Official: Ashley Biondo

 Need to register or renew your dog license?

 - Certificate Of Exemption From a Rabies Vaccination Form

-- ONLINE Renewals - SDL Portal
+Register/Renew ONLINE - SDL Portal

 Any dog off the premises of the person owning it shall be accompanied by and controlled by a capable person using a standard dog leash.
 Dogs are allowed within the Township’s parks, but not on any of the playing fields or on any bleachers.
 As with elsewhere in the Township owners must clean up after their pets.
 The owner of the animal will be held strictly liable for any violation.